armory/docs/content/en/plugins/pipelines-as-code/arm-cli.md

 ### Docker container

 The ARM CLI is available on [Docker Hub](https://hub.docker.com/r/armory/arm-cli).
-To download and run the ARMO CLI, use the following commands:
+To download and run the ARM CLI, use the following commands:

 ```bash
 # Pull the latest container for the CLI